Contact Jeanne for a speaking engagement or schedule a consultation.

 A graduate of Cornell University, she’s written several spec scripts, including an Expo Screenplay Competition Finalist script — the adaption of the 2009 Pulitzer Prize-winning book, Slavery by Another Name, with its author, Douglas A. Blackmon, senior national correspondent of The Wall Street Journal, which also was selected as one of the Top 25 in Tracking Board’s Feature Launch Pad Competition.
-The 10-hour limited series version of the same project is a PAGE Awards TV Pilot Drama Finalist as well as semi-finalist in Sundance Episodic Labs.
+The 10-hour limited series version of the same project is a PAGE Awards TV Pilot Drama Finalist as well as semi-finalist in Sundance Episodic Labs, and quarterfinalist in both Slamdance and Script Pipeline.
 The book — an exposé of how slavery didn’t end with the Civil War but was resurrected by businessmen and plantation owners by finding a loophole in the 13th amendment and preserved for seven decades after the Emancipation Proclamation — has already dramatically revised conventional American history.
 It was a New York Times Best Seller, and has been reprinted more than a dozen times.
 A documentary based on the book appeared on PBS in 2012.
 This 10-hour limited series is a dark piece of our country’s history that needs to be told.
 It’s impossible to read this story and not have a better understanding of the racial divide, even today.

 Jeanne launched her freelance career with an article in Writer’s Digest Magazine on her own wild Twitter Pimp Angel ride, Confessions of a Tweetaholic.
 Twitter is her wheelhouse and where she co-founded ScriptChat, a screenwriting chat, where screenwriters come together to learn… with no ego.
 She’s a co-founder, blog mistress, and pimp of the weekly Twitter screenwriting chat, #scriptchat.